Posted on

 Here is a quick way to check for this information:

 • Repeat the above steps, but search for “PFOA,” “PTFE,” “PFAS,” or “Ceramic.”
+If it doesn’t clearly say “PFAS-free,” it may still contain a proprietary non-stick coating that uses lesser-known PFAS.

-Learn more on how identify unsafe crock pots (or dishware): How to Tell if Dishes Have Lead (Actionable Guide)
+Learn more on how to identify unsafe crock pots (or dishware): How to Tell if Dishes Have Lead (Actionable Guide)

 Are ceramic slow cookers safe?